seanwhs/BootCamps/Readme.md

 * ETL and reproducible data pipelines
 * Dashboard design and data storytelling
 * Dataset licensing, privacy, and responsible use
-* Neural networks and transformer concepts
-* Local model inference
-* Embeddings and semantic search
-* Vector indexing and retrieval
-* Retrieval-Augmented Generation (RAG)
-* Document ingestion, parsing, and chunking
-* Prompt design and structured outputs
-* Tool calling and agent workflows
-* Model Context Protocol (MCP) server & client integration
-* Agent-to-Agent (A2A) multi-agent orchestration and task delegation
-* Model and response evaluation
-* Hallucination detection and mitigation
-* Prompt-injection and data-poisoning risks
-* Privacy and sensitive-data handling
-* Model, prompt, and dataset versioning
-* Latency, quality, and resource optimization
-* AI observability and audit logging

 ### Featured Projects